GoogleChromeLabs/affilicats/README.md

 - **Use an ultra slow network:**
   You should see timeout placeholders (a little clock icon) and info text for timed-out requests.

+## Acknowledgements

+Thanks to @jeffposnick for the thorough review of the app's service worker code.

 ## License

 Copyright 2018 Thomas Steiner.
 All rights reserved.